-Chess For Beginners; The Chess Board
+Chess For Beginners; Basic Chess Rules

 During my years as a home-school mom, I thought it important that my children know the basics of playing chess.
-Although I rarely played, I had learned the basics of movement from an uncle, when I was young.
+Although I rarely played, I had learned the basics of movement from an uncle when I was young.
 I taught my kids what I knew, then left them to their own devices.

 The Chess Board